Atnafseged Yilma– A life in journalism

 After this, he joined a team of veteran journalists who embarked on launching a private press.
 In early 1992, Paulos Gongo launched a newspaper called Ruh together with his long-time colleague Kefale Mamo, Atnafseged joined the magazine as an advisor to the acting editor, Laekemariam Demisse, a diligent journalist, who took over the work after Paulos passed away suddenly.
 He also worked for another Amharic magazine Tobia, a magazine founded by Mulugeta Lule and his colleagues joining them as a guest writer.

 The seasoned journalist who had accumulated a wealth of knowledge on the history of the country used the opportunity to write a series of articles on Abeto (Lij) Iyasu Michael that run on five issues under the pseudonym Aba Genbaw.
 He was later to build on the articles and develop them into a book, which came out two years ago.
-“After for ten years, the magazine run there was split in the editorial committee because of disagreement over ethnic representation.
+“After ten years, the magazine run there was split in the editorial committee because of disagreement over ethnic representation.
 The disaffected group splintered to form another magazine called Lisane Hizib (Voice of the People) which I joined.
 I also did a series of articles on the famous patriot Ras Abebe, which I am working on to turn into a book.
 A regular contributor to Lisane Hizib of which he was an ordinary, and later honorary member, he wrote numerous articles and notes.

 Atnafseged speaks in honor of colleagues whose achievements were especially meaningful to him.
 Of Mairegu Bezabih, he said, “What makes Mairegu stand out from among the other journalists is that he is well experienced, well educated in the profession.
 He started out as a reporter and eventually went on to become an editor.
 He strictly followed the basic five ‘Ws’ of journalism, mastering them and dutifully adhering to the principle.
 This enabled him to achieve clarity and accuracy and brevity, qualities which distinguished his work.
 He avoided verbosity, repetition.
 We tried to emulate him.
 Other journalists like Berhanu Zerihun didn’t care much for these principles,”

-Mulugeta Lule was among the departed friends whom Atnafseged paid tribute, having worked with him for a number of years.
+Mulugeta Lule was among the departed friends whom Atnafseged paid tribute to, having worked with him for a number of years.
 When I asked him what he thinks of Mulugeta’s infamous book, Atifito Metfat, a book excoriating Mengistu Haile Mariam and his brutal ways, even though the author served loyally under the Derg regime.
-(There was a rumor that that Mulugeta wrote this book to curry favours with the current government.)
+(There was a rumor that Mulugeta wrote this book to curry favours with the current government.)
 “Mulugeta was a precipitous person.
-He was a loyalist to the Derg but he felt that had it not been for the blunders of the Derg, the system would not have been collapsed.
+He was a loyalist to the Derg but he felt that had it not been for the blunders of the Derg, the system would not have collapsed.
 I was cross with him because of the publication of the book but later when he gave me some justifications, I relented.
 I don’t think it was an attempt made to make peace with the EPRDF government.
 People may have their reasons to have such suspicions but deep at heart he was not the kind of person who wants to ingratiate himself with the regime,” Atnafseged defended him.

 Of all his accomplishments, Atnafseged was most proud of his family.
 He and his wife, Almaz Sineghiorgis, an intense and vivacious woman, built a life surrounded by fun, friends, and family.
 (They have five children).
 They celebrated their ‘ 50th wedding anniversary two years ago.
 His marriage was not always a happy one and at one point they were almost separated, a story of which he narrated in length in his recent memoir.